DynamoBen/WIFItally/README.md

 ### Configuration Switch
 The configuration switch has two functions, activating the internal Access Point (AP) and restoring the default configuration.

-**Active the Internal AP** - Press and hold the configuration switch until both the red and green operator LEDs turn on, then release.
+**Activate the Internal AP** - Press and hold the configuration switch until both the red and green operator LEDs turn on, then release.
 To deactivate the AP just power cycle the tally light.

 **Restore Default Configuration** - Press and hold the configuration switch then power on the tally light.
 Keep holding the switch until both the red and green operator LEDs turn on, then release.
 The configuration will be returned to defaults and activate the internal AP.

 ### Upgrade Firmware
 Open a browser and enter the devices name http://WIFITally_xxxxxx (the Xs represent the last 3 digits of the devices MAC address) or the IP address http://192.168.1.2 then click “Upgrade.”
 Browse to the binary file and click “UPDATE.”
-If successful a message will appear saying the tally light is rebooting and after ~30 seconds the page will return to the configuration settings.
+If successful a message will appear saying the tally light is rebooting and after ~30 seconds the page will refresh and return to the homepage.

 ## Software
 ### Installation
-The software is written in Python which needs to be installed prior to use.
+The software is written in Python, which needs to be installed prior to use.
 The preferred version is Python 3.x.
 Because this application uses COM to communicate with Wirecast additional modules will need to be installed.
 You can either use your preferred package manager and install them manually or install [ActivePython]( https://www.activestate.com/activepython/downloads) which includes all the necessary modules.
 ### Launching Application
 You can launch the application by either double-clicking the script or running it from a command-line prompt (“python3 wcTallyBridge.py”).
-Wirecast monitors a single layer (3 by default) and changes the tally lights based on what is currently live or in preview.
+The software monitors a single layer in Wirecast (3 by default) and changes the tally lights based on what is currently live or in preview on that layer.
 ### Mapping Lights to Shot
 To map a tally light to a shot you must add special characters to the shot name.
-You need add two brackets with a “T”, a colon, and the ID numbers of the tally lights you want to control.
+You need add two brackets, a “T”, a colon, and the ID numbers of the tally lights you want to control.
 For multiple IDs each must be separate by a comma.

 So, for a single tally light you would add the following to the shot name [T:2] which would activate the tally light with an ID of 2.
 For a PIP shot [T:1,2] which would activate tally lights with an ID of 1 and 2.

-### Configuration Options
+### Command-line Options
-By default, the software will monitor layer 3, however you can change to a different layer (1-5) by using the “Set Layer” command-line option.
+By default, the software will monitor layer 3 in Wirecast, however you can change to a different layer (1-5) by using the “Set Layer” command-line option.

 Below is a list of additional command-line options and examples of their use.
 * **Set Layer:** -l [layer number] or --layer [layer number] (“wcTallyBridge.py -l 2”)
-* **Bind to adapter:** -b or –-bind  (“wcTallyBridge.py –bind”)
+* **Bind to Adapter:** -b or –-bind  (“wcTallyBridge.py –bind”)
 * **Help:** -h or -–help  (“wcTallyBridge.py -h”)

 ### Troubleshooting
 **Lights Not Responding** – This can occur when data is being sent to the wrong network adapter.
-The easiest way to resolve this is to disable all the adapters you aren’t using.
-Alternatively, you can try the “Bind to adapter” command-line option which will send data to the network card that is connected to the internet.
+The easiest way to resolve this is to disable all the network adapters you aren’t using.
+Alternatively, you can try the “Bind to Adapter” command-line option which will send data to the network card that is connected to the internet.

 Another reason the lights might not respond is due to the network configuration.
 This software uses multicast to send data to the lights.
 Most routed networks block multicast data across subnets so you need to ensure that multicast is allowed on the network.
 A simple test is to connect the entire system to a private access point or router, if everything functions correctly multicast is likely blocked on your network.